 In your search for a Tucson veterinary facility, we believe you should expect high quality care as well as great service.
 You will find both here at Rosemont Pet Clinic.

 Our goal has been to assemble a veterinary health care team committed to providing exceptional client service and veterinary health care.
 Our commitment to you is to continue to offer our world class service and a state-of-the-art veterinary facility.

 Your pet’s annual veterinary check-up begins with a comprehensive examination of your pet including medical history, behavior and diet.
 It will include a complete physical exam, with a thorough investigation of your pet’s head, body and tail, and all his assorted cavities.
-Our appointments are scheduled for a half hour to allow you and Dr. Brett enough time to be as thorough as possible and make sure that all issues are communicated and addressed.
+Our appointments are scheduled for a half hour to allow you and Dr. Restey enough time to be as thorough as possible and make sure that all issues are communicated and addressed.

 Our Animal Hospital

 Rosemont Pet Clinic is equipped with up-to-date technology.
 You will always find the clinic clean and inviting.
-See photos of our Tucson Animal Hospital.
+Learn more about our Tucson Animal Hospital.

 Like you, your pet can lose his teeth due to decay and neglect.
 Because even the most cooperative pet may not readily welcome tooth and gum brushing, an annual cleaning by your veterinarian may be in order.